• Skip to primary navigation

 Instructions

-3. Whisk until combined.
+3. Whisk the ingredients until combined.

-7. After the 30+ minute chill, use two tablespoons to scoop 12 cookie dough balls onto a baking sheet lined with parchment paper.
+5. After the 30+ minute chill, use two tablespoons to scoop 12 cookie dough balls onto a baking sheet lined with parchment paper.
 I liked to roll the cookie dough balls into smoother balls in between my hands.

-8. Use the palm of your hand to slightly flatten out the tops of the balls.
+6. Use the palm of your hand to slightly flatten out the tops of the balls.
+Add 2 – 3 additional chocolate chips to the tops of the cookie balls.

-10. Bake in the oven for 10-12 minutes.
+7. Bake in the oven for 10-12 minutes.
 I found 10 minutes made for a deliciously soft-baked, gooey center with crisp edges.
 But, if you want a crispier cookie, I’d let them bake for 12-15 minutes.
+Allow the cookies to cool on the pan for 10 minutes before transferring them to a cooling rack.

 Nutrition Info: